temporalio/sdk-ruby/README.md

 The constructor of the environment has multiple keyword arguments that can be set to affect the activity context for the activity.

+### Ractors

+It was an original goal to have workflows actually be Ractors for deterministic state isolation and have the library support Ractors in general.
+However, due to the SDK's heavy use of the Google Protobuf library which [is not Ractor-safe](https://github.com/protocolbuffers/protobuf/issues/19321), the Temporal Ruby SDK does not currently work with Ractors.

 ### Platform Support